nzmm/granite/README.md

 # granite

-Bootstrap a django based website.
+## Cool like a rock.
+Bootstrap a totally igneous, solid django website.

 Complete with a simple home-brewed cms solution.
+We normally sell beer but sometimes we code.
+User beware.

 ### Stuff you'll need to pip
 - markdown